Alexius22/kryvea/docs/usage.md

 ### Edit PoC

-- In MonacoEditor you have all the Code shortcuts
+- In MonacoEditor you have all the VS Code shortcuts
 - `Ctrl/Cmd + V`: Paste image in PoC image type

 ## Next Steps